soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 Consider: have you ever entered data into a form, clicked "submit" and waited for the page to refresh only to be told your phone number needs to be in a different format?
-Oh, and along with that format issue, the website went ahead and erased your whole form?
+Oh, and along with that formatting issue, the website went ahead and erased your whole form?
 This is not elegant -- this is the opposite of elegant and **_we_** are going to fix it!